 this book invites K-8 teachers to reflect on their own and their studnets' multiple identities.
 Rich possibilities for learning result when teachers draw on these identities to offer high-quality, equity-based teaching to all studnets.

 One Equals Zero!
 Every number is greater than itself!
 All triangles are isosceles!
 Suprised?
 Welcome to the world of One Equals Zero and Other Mathematical Supirses.
 In this engaging book of blackline activity masters, all men are bald, mistakes are lucky, and teachers can never spring suprise tests on their students!

 The transition from classroom teacher to elementary mathematics specialist is challenging, but the principal can smooth specialist's path by reassuring teachers that the new specialist is there to support them, not judge them.

 This book focuses on essential knowledge for mathematics teachers about statistics.
 It is organized around five big ideas, supported by multiple smaller, interconnected ideas-essential understandings.
 Taking you beyond a simple introduction to statistics, the book will boraden and deepen your understanding of one of the most challenging topics for studnets - and teachers.
 It will help you engage your students, anticiptae their perplexities, avoid pitfalls, and dispel misconceptions.
 You will also learn to develop appropriate tasks, techniques, and tools for assessing stundets' umderstading of the topic.

-This book focuses on the specialised pedagogical content knowledge that you need to teach multiplication and division effectively in grades 3-5.
-The authors demonstrate how to use this multifaceted knowledge to address the big ideas and essential understandings that students must develop for success with these computations - not only in their current work, but also in higher-level mathematics and a myriad of real-world contexts.
+This books focuses on the specialised pedagogical content knowledge that you need to teach fractions effectively in grades 3-5.
+The authors demonstrate how to use this multifaceted knowledge to address the big ideas and essential understandings that students must develop for success with fractions - not only in their current work, but also in higher-level mathematics and a myriad of real-world contexts.

 The wonder of recreational mathematics....